iNeedHelpX/coffeesoc/README.md

  $\textcolor{#FF0BB6}{\Large\textsf{I will sends you an apk file if needed}}$

  This app runs firebase for datastorage and login.
-I've managed to map the user login to the shopping cart, which means cart items are personal to each user.
+I've managed to map the user's cart to login, which means cart items are personal to each user.
 Admittedly this was a very difficult task to figure out.
+I decided to leave the shopping cart out until a later date.

- I can write solidity smart contracts and know how to use the blockchain.
-However I decided against adding any of that related functionality at this time!
+I am going to add some element of blockchain to this soon, maybe to track points etc.
 <div align="center">

 # A few notes about the files